x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/journaling.md

 Journaling always identifies messages as internal if the email address in the SMTP **MAIL FROM** command is in a domain that's configured as an accepted domain in Exchange Online.
 This includes spoofed messages from external sources (messages where the **X-MS-Exchange-Organization-AuthAs** header value is also Anonymous).
 Therefore, journal rules that are scoped to external messages won't be triggered by spoofed messages with SMTP **MAIL FROM** email addresses in accepted domains.

 ### Duplicate journal report scenarios in a hybrid Exchange environment
-In an Exchange hybrid environment, the following scenarios are known to result in duplicate journal reports and these are considered by design:
+In a hybrid Exchange environment, the following scenarios are known to result in duplicate journal reports and these are considered by design:

 >1.
 Cloud to Cloud: Any situations where email is forked will lead to duplicate journaling, such as: